xiaabdfe/bdfepush/docs/guide-2.md

 All weapons and armours have elements.
 All monsters also have elements (except the current final boss in abyss, which you do not have to worry about yet).
 It is important to gear against the monster you are facing, e.g. gearing fire to fight wind monster.

 ## Family
-Some equipment effect has advantage against certain family of monsters.
+Some equipment effects have advantage against certain family of monsters.
 All monsters have families.
 All enemy players (in PVP) are considered humanoid.

 Element | Japanese
 ---|---